The island before 1493

 Ary Chalus (LRM) was re-elected for a second term at the head of the Regional Council with 72.43% of the votes in the second round

-Following the compulsory vaccination of healthcare workers and the application of the health pass, the LKP, initiator of the social conflict that lasted 44 days in 2009, launched a new call for a general strike from November 15, 2021, in support of healthcare workers and also to take up the 2009 platform of demands concerning the high cost of living, the chlordecone scandal, the lack of water, the high unemployment rate...
+In 2021, following the introduction of compulsory vaccinations for healthcare workers and the application of the health pass, the LKP, initiator of the social conflict that had lasted 44 days in 2009, launched a new call for a general strike from November 15, 2021, in support of the healthcare workers and also to take up the 2009 platform of demands concerning the high cost of living, the chlordecone scandal, the lack of water, the high unemployment rate...
 The movement led to numerous road blockades, looting, ransacking of shops, fires and violent clashes with the police over several nights.
-Although the movement lost steam as the months went by, the demands remained as relevant as ever.
+Although the movement lost steam as the months went by, the demands remained valid.